JakubZelek/Diblob/README.md

 It is based on basic Python structures and does not depend on external packages.

 # Installation
-- The package can be installed with pip using the command pip install diblob.
+- The package can be installed with pip using the command `pip install diblob`.
-- For installing packages necessary only for testing, use the command pip install -r requirements.txt.
+- For installing packages necessary only for testing, use the command `pip install -r requirements.txt`.

 # Data structure